tidalcycles/Tidal/tidal-link/README.md

 Ableton Link integration for Tidal

-So far it is only a skeleton that builds with Ableton link included.
+Tested to work on Windows, which should mean that it compiles C++ using the GHC packaged MinGW version of gcc/g++.

-Only tested on Windows, which should mean that it compiles C++ using the GHC packaged MinGW version of gcc/g++.
+Tested to build and load on Linux, but issues with SuperCollider means it's not tested,

 GHCI:
 > ghci --version